stfwn/neural-network-pruning/report/1-method.md

 doubling) or narrows (for halving) the resulting distributions compared to the original version.

-__Iterative, magnitude-based pruning.__ In general, pruning is the idea of eliminating weights from a neural network, producing a smaller network.
-Magnitude-based pruning specifies that the weights that will be nullified are those in the top $X$ percent of weights closest to $0$ -- the intuition being that the weights that are smallest in absolute terms are the least relevant to the network's outcome and should be the first to go.
-Iterative, magnitude-based pruning then describes a process where not all pruning is done in one step, but over the course of multiple, spread-out pruning steps. [@frankle2019]

 __Training.__ For all experiments, the network was trained for 100 epochs at a learning rate of $0.0012$, during which it was pruned by $20\%$ and